 A USDA stamp isn't enough for United Kingdom — you need a vet who has actually done the export.
 Here's how to find one.

 Only a USDA-accredited veterinarian can issue the export health certificate for United Kingdom.
-But of the Los Angeles-area accredited vets we’ve called, only an estimated 20–30% actively handle international exports — and a United Kingdom certificate has its own quirks.
+But accreditation alone doesn’t mean export experience — only a subset of accredited clinics actively handles international certs, and a United Kingdom certificate has its own quirks.
 Before you book the final exam, confirm the clinic has done a United Kingdom export recently.
+Our California registry comes from the USDA NVAP directory and clinic sites — LA County last verified May 2026, the rest of California June 2026.

 - ·Have you issued a United Kingdom export certificate in the last year?